pinbo/junli-blog/content/en/2018-03-25-try-using-remark-js-markdown-style.md

   - remark
 ---

-Remark.js for presentation has many easy to use fitures, especially its powerful macros.
-So I want to use remark.js to convert my markdown to html in blogdown (or Hugo).
-So made a new template to directly use remark.js to create the final html page.
+Remark.js for presentation has many easy to use features, especially its powerful macros.
+So I want to use remark.js to convert my markdown to HTML in blogdown (or Hugo).
+So made a new template to directly use `remark.js` to create the final HTML page.

 `![:color green](This should be green color!)` will show ![:color green](This should be green color!)